Humanity’s current model may be a whole lot older than we thought.

 Mining uncovered a silt-filled cave in 1960.
 Scientists found mammal fossils there in 1960s, including Hominids.
 That’s another name for great apes: critters like gibbons, gorillas, chimps — and us.

-Studying the other remains let the scientists make a rough estimate of when when the cave filled with silt.
+Studying the other remains let the scientists make a rough estimate of when the cave filled with silt.
 Besides the Hominds, they found early versions of horses and cattle, gazelles, rhinos and predators.

 They found stone tools, too, like that set in the photo.
 Whoever made them used the Levallois technique.